Okay, this one’s a bit of a reach, but work with me here.

 At some point, boats were invented.
 We do not when, or where, or by whom.
 Nor, Mr Brown’s opinions aside, do we know what gender the inventor had.

-What we do know is that, at the very latest, humans arrived in Australia having traveled by boat approximately 40,000 years ago.
-So that’s when I’ve placed the date of the earliest boats, even though it was, in all probability, quite some time earlier.
+What we do know is that, at the very latest, humans arrived in Australia having traveled by boat approximately 65,000 years ago.
+However, some evidence suggests that boats were actually invented in the Indonesian archipelago somewhere around 900,000 years ago.

 So one day, God, in his infinite wisdom and mercy, got pissed off at basically everyone.
 I mean everyone.